jasonanovak/smart-home-reviews/README.md

 moved around, I've smartified a few different homes.
 As a result, I have some practical opinions/reviews.

-The purpose of this repo is three-fold:
+The purpose of this repo is two-fold:
 1. Centralize this knowledge for sharing with friends.
 1. Reduce the amount of Googling others have to do to answer some of the questoins I had.